 Photo: Nick Moe, OSB

-Designed by Father Raphael Knapp, O.S.B., and constructed in 1912, this building houses the paint and finishing department of Saint John's.
+Designed by Father Raphael Knapp, O.S.B., and constructed in 1912, this building housed the paint and finishing department of Saint John's until 2014.

-As with many of the older buildings on campus, this structure is on its second life.
+As with many of the older buildings on campus, this structure had several lives life.
 Originally, it was designed to serve as a laundry, replacing the first laundry facility which stood on the shores of Lake Sagatagan and which now serves as a student boat house.

 The building, along with 16 others on the St. John's campus, was entered into the National Register of Historic Places on March 23, 1979.
 The following text appears on the document sent to the U.S. Department of the Interior when application to the Register was made in 1978:

 "The Laundry Building was constructed in 1912 as a result of plans and labor by the Saint John's Community.
 It is utilitarian in appearance and makes no use of architectural ornamentation.
 The Laundry is located in the southwest corner of the district.

 This building is a two-storey rectangular brick structure.
 It is approximately eighty feet long and forty feet wide.
 The exterior walls feature many large windows.
 A loading platform is attached to the wall on the south side.
 The interior is made up of three large rooms which now house the electrical and paint shops of the institution." (p.
 4-5)